scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 However, convergence can be slow or even not guaranteed for certain cost functions.
-Therefore, in order to ensure faster convergence, PyDDA uses the limited memory Broyden–Fletcher–Goldfarb–Shanno (L-BGFS) technique that optimizes the gradient descent method by using the inverse Hessian of the cost function to find an optimal search direction and :math:`\alpha` for each retrieval :cite:`Byrdetal1995`.
+Therefore, in order to ensure faster convergence, PyDDA uses the limited memory Broyden–Fletcher–Goldfarb–Shanno (L-BGFS) technique that optimizes the gradient descent method by approximating the Hessian from previous iterations.
+The inverse of the approximate Hessian is then used to find the optimal search direction and :math:`\alpha` for each retrieval :cite:`Byrdetal1995`.
 Since there are physically realistic constraints to :math:`\vec{\textbf{V}}`, the L-BFGS box (L-BFGS-B) variant of this technique can take advantage of this by only